cornell-zhang/catalyst2018/lab3/README.md

 As shown in Figure 1, all points are projected to a 2D hyperplane.
 Three of them are labeled “+”, and the other three are labeled “-”.
 How should we classify the new point marked as “?”?
 Since its nearest neighbors are 2 “+”'s and 1 “-”,we should label it as “+” based on the principle of “similar inputs have similar outputs”.

 But what about predicting digits in images?
 As we all know, all files are stored as numbers in electronic devices, including images.
 Suppose we have a colored image with low resolution, 28x28.
 That is, we have 784 pixels in this image.
 In RGB color mode, each pixel will be represented by three numbers ranging from 0 to 255 and corresponding with the colors red, green, and blue.
 To simplify our design, images in the training set and the testing set are black and white.
 Figure 2 shows two examples in the training set.

-<a href="https://github.com/cornell-zhang/catalyst2018/blob/master/lab3/figures/HandwrittenDigits.png" target="_blank">Link to image of training instance of digits</a>

 <figure>
     <img src="https://github.com/cornell-zhang/catalyst2018/blob/master/lab3/figures/HandwrittenDigits.png" width="800">